Welcome to Pre-trained NNE#

 "\beta_2" -0.53811

-The rest of this page gives more details on the search model, how to format your data, and how to get standard errors.
+The rest of this page gives details on: (i) the search model, (ii) how to format data, and (iii) how to get standard errors.

 1) The search model#

-A consumer searches and chooses among a list of products, plus an outside good.
+A consumer faces a list of \(J\) products plus an outside good.
 A free search is endowed (because in most data each consumer searches at least once).

 The list shows some product attributes that affect consumer’s utility for products.
-The effects of these attributes are described by coefficients \(\beta\).
+Their effects are described by \(\beta\).

 There may be some consumer attributes that affect consumer’s outside utility.
-The effects of these attributes are described by coefficients \(\eta\).
+Their effects are described by \(\eta\).

-There may also be advertising attributes that affect search costs (but not utility).
-The effects of these attributes are described by coefficients \(\alpha\).
+There may be advertising attributes that affect search costs (but not utility).
+Their effects are described by \(\alpha\).

 For a survey on empirical applications of search models, see Ursu, Seiler, & Honka (2025).